Journey Through Coorg’s Most Unforgettable Destinations

 June to September

-– Great for light trekking and temple visits
+– Ideal for light trekking and temple visits

 August to January